What's the Word

-What's the Word is the second studio album by the Austin, Texas-based blues band The Fabulous Thunderbirds, released in 1980.
-Like its predecessor, the album initially sold poorly, but is now regarded as a successful white blues recording.
+What's the Word is the second studio album by the Austin, Texas-based blues band the Fabulous Thunderbirds, released in 1980.
+Like its predecessor, the album initially sold poorly, but is now regarded as a noteworthy blues recording of the period.
 The 2000 CD reissue on Benchmark Records contains three bonus tracks, two of which were recorded live at Club Koda, Austin, Texas.